binkley/modern-java-practices/README.md

 ### Tips

+* Hold off from JDK 17 until the plugin community can catch up.
+For now, all recommended plugins work with JDK 11.
+One result of the transition you can see is that the GitHub CI build is frequently broken of late.

 * In Maven, use a property to _fix_ the version of Java in place.
 But note naming for that property: `java.version` is defined by the JVM, and Maven creates a matching property.
 Recommended is to define your Java version with